WordWizard: ECPC Phonics System

 Alternative phoneme names

-Many phonic systems vary slightly from the ECPC system in regard to some of the long vowels.
+Many phonic systems vary slightly from the ECPC system in regard to the phoneme names of vowels.
 Some users and tutors may prefer to use alternatives with which they are familiar.

-The following alternatives can be used when typing phonemes without the need to make any settings in WordWizard.
+The following alternatives can be used when typing phonemes without changing any settings in WordWizard.

 ar instead of aa or instead of au air instead of e’ ear instead of ee’ igh instead of ii